 • drivers refusing to carry assistance dogs or wheelchairs without valid reason, such as a medical exemption certificate

-Complaints about dangerous driving, assault or theft should reported to the Police as well.
+Complaints about dangerous driving, assault or theft should also be reported to the Police.

 It is important that issues get reported or they cannot be dealt with.
 Your name and address will not be shared with anyone without your permission.